armandossrecife/machinelearning/README.md

 # Aprendizagem Automática

-Projeto da Disciplina de Aprendizagem de Máquina
+Projeto de Aprendizagem de Máquina

 Fazer a análise do dataset de projetos do Kickstarter.